fdecarpentier/PlantDeath/readme.md

-# ParticleArea
+# PlantDeath
 This macros allows quantification of celle death in plant cells stained with Evans Blue.
-Exanples with Chlamydomonas cells.
+Examples with Chlamydomonas cells.

 ## Original
 ![original](./input/eb.jpg)